-Except for express warranties stated in this CP, the CA disclaims all other warranties, promises and other obligations.
-In addition, the CA is not liable for any loss:
+Except for express warranties stated in this CP, the CA disclaims all other warranties, promises and other obligations (express, implied, statutory, or otherwise).
+In addition, and without limiting the foregoing the CA is not liable for any loss:

 - To CA or RA services due to war, natural disasters or other uncontrollable forces; - Incurred between the time a Certificate is revoked and the next scheduled issuance of a CRL; - Due to unauthorized use of Certificates issued by the CA, or use of Certificates beyond the prescribed use defined by this CP; - Arising from the negligent or fraudulent use of Certificates or CRLs issued by the CA; and - Due to disclosure of personal information contained within Certificates, CRLs or OCSP responses.